We’re Building Representative Leadership

 - In procurement, we’re strengthening communities’ economic engagement with our suppliers through a Solidarity Sourcing program that ensures our large corporate supplier base reflects our behaviors.
 Our goal is to engage 450 suppliers by 2025 representing over €6 billion (40% of our global expenditure).

-Additionally, we have a Supplier Diversity program in place to increases the inclusion of historically disadvantaged or under-represented groups in our sourcing processes.
+- Additionally, we have a Global Supplier Diversity program in place to increase the inclusion of historically disadvantaged or under-represented groups in our sourcing processes.

-- Supporting our senior leaders in driving projects that will have a positive local impact and foster employee volunteerism.
+- As part of our social impact strategy, we are supporting projects driven by senior leaders that will have a positive local impact and foster our people to volunteer.